-Thick, hazardous smoke from wildfires to continue to smother West Coast
+Hazardous smoke from wildfires continues to smother West Coast

 “It is so bad that you can likely smell it inside your house, and in some areas, the air quality is so hazardous it is off the charts of the EPA’s rating scale,” she said.
 “What this means is you should not go outside.”

-The smoke that the wildfires in the American West has sent skyward now has traveled across the country, causing a milky-orange haze and a dimmed sun as far east as Washington, D.C.
-The smoke, carried along by the jet stream, will stick around on the East Coast through at least Thursday, promising surreal skies though effects on the ground are expected to be minimal.
+The smoke that the wildfires in the American West has sent skyward has traveled across the country, causing a milky-orange haze and a dimmed sun as far east as Washington.
+The smoke, carried along by the jet stream, will linger on the East Coast through at least Thursday, promising surreal skies.
+Effects on the ground are expected to be minimal.

 Here in Oregon, the unusual wildfires have displaced tens of thousands of residents and have left at least eight people dead and at about 16 people missing.
 There have been approximately 25 deaths in California.